clanfear/CSSS508/Lectures/Week3/CSSS508_Week3_dplyr.md

 You can use all of these to avoid typing out the same code repeatedly!

 Splitting Data into Groups: group_by()
 ====================================================================================

 The special function `group_by()` changes how functions operate on the data, most importantly `summarize()`.

-TFunctions after `group_by` are computed *within each group* as defined by variables given, rather than over all rows at once.
+Functions after `group_by()` are computed *within each group* as defined by variables given, rather than over all rows at once.
 Typically the variables you group by will be integers, factors, or characters, and not continuous real values.

 Excel analogue: pivot tables